 Q. What is PASS?

 A. PASS is an acronym for Prolonged Adaptive Stress Syndrome.
-(An article is available on my website under Taylor’s Articles.)
+An article about this is available on my website under Taylor’s Articles.

 Briefly, I began to collect data as individuals described symptoms that mirrored PTSD to some extent but lacked two specific components: flashbacks, and a specific incident that could have served to trigger the symptoms.
 Eventually, I selected the acronym PASS (Prolonged Adaptive Stress Syndrome) to encompass eight commonly observed symptoms that may be present in varying degrees in individuals who have developed this syndrome after years of living in a manner that was energy-exhaustive for their brain.
 The eight characteristics are: